<<Previous | Story Intro | Return to Stories | Next >>

 Jack chuckled.
 "Yeah, I hear that.
 Shocked the shit out of me when I came to work one day, and the boy was ‘squared away’!"

 "I wasn’t a ‘boy’, and I just got tired of dealing with it," Daniel said.
-He'd never admit to Jack that he'd cut his hair in the hope that he'd ‘fit in’ better with the military personnel he worked with every day.
+He would never admit to Jack that he'd cut his hair in the hope that he'd ‘fit in’ better with the military personnel he worked with every day.
 It had helped, it seemed that he'd been taken more seriously...probably because he looked older than he had with his hair longer.

 Mike finished the last of his coffee.
 Daniel had explained why he and his friends were going to be leaving...and he could certainly understand.
 His respect for Daniel had deepened considerably since learning what the young man had been doing for the past six years.
 He suspected that there was much more that Daniel hadn’t said, there was a look in his eyes...as if he'd lived a lifetime in those years.
 "I’m damned glad I got the chance to see you, meet Casey and your friends.
 I’m glad that you were there when that totem pole was found," he said quietly.
 "If it helps you find this...thing..."
 He shook his head.
 "You do what you gotta do, Danny."